How To Help Your Parents Prevent Being Scammed As They Get Older

 However, there are a number of reasons though why fraudsters specifically target older people, and why we should help our parents prevent being scammed.

 In the scammers’ eyes, the elderly are viewed as vulnerable.
 With many living alone, there isn’t always someone there to mention an out of the ordinary email or phone call to.
-And as more and more older people turn to technology, it’s more likely that they click on links that they shouldn’t on Facebook and bogus text messages.
+And as more and more older people turn to technology (especially given the recent lockdown), it’s more likely that they click on links that they shouldn’t on Facebook and other sites.

 The elderly can also be seen as easy targets, with access to money that they have built up over the years.
 And as the number of older people living with dementia increases, so do the number of scammers preying on them.